sabinemm/fruit-game/README.md

 Features of this website are:
 * Game starts with a "Click to start" overlay
 * The cards sligthy increase in size when hovered over
-* Pointer changes to hand when hovered over the cards
+* Pointer changes to hand when hovered over the cards and overlays
-* Cards have different images on front and the same on the back
+* Cards have different images on front and the same pattern on the back
 * Cards flip with the according sound for realism
 * Upbeat sound for moving on to the next level
-* "Click To Play Next Level" overlay appears between levels
+* "Woop!
+Level Up!" and "Click to play next" overlay appears between levels
-* Time countdown
+* Time countdown - user has 60 seconds to pass each level
 * Flips are counted throughout the game
 * Several levels
 * "Victory" overlay appears when the game is finished with an option to click to restart
 * On and off button for background music
+* "Game Over" overlay appears when time runs out.

 ###  Future features
 - [ ] Optional feature to send end score of the game to your email